Health issues in Romania

 Medical Insurance: The Department of State strongly urges Americans to consult with their medical insurance company prior to traveling abroad to confirm whether their policy applies overseas and whether it will cover emergency expenses such as a medical evacuation.
 Please see our information on medical insurance overseas.

-Americans who wish to extend their stay in Romania must present proof of health insurance that applies overseas for the duration of their intended stay in Romania.
-Useful information on medical emergencies abroad, including overseas insurance programs, is provided on the Department of State's web page, Medical Information for Americans Traveling Abroad.
+Americans who wish to extend their stay in Romania must obtain health insurance from the local National Health Insurance Office for the duration of their intended stay in Romania.

 Bringing Medications or Filling Prescriptions Abroad: A US citizen traveling to Romania with a preexisting medical problem should carry a prescription or a letter from the attending physician, describing the medical condition and any prescription medications, including the generic names of prescribed drugs.
 Any medications being carried overseas should be left in their original containers and be clearly labeled.

 A reasonable supply of medicines for personal use may be brought into the country in your hand luggage.
 If you are planning to order medicines by mail, you should be aware that the postal offices will only release the medicines to you upon presentation of a prescription issued less than six months prior.
 Please inquire about prohibited items in Romania before placing your order.
 Among the prohibited items are human plasma, plasma derivates, psycho-pharmaceuticals (psychotropics) and narcotics.

 Information on filling a prescription abroad and other health issues may be found at: Your Health Abroad.